 Are you expecting?
-It’s such an exciting of preparation regardless of whether this is your first baby or you are an experienced mother.
-At North County Health Services (NCHS), we want to provide you with the best possible experience with your pregnancy, labor and birth.
-Our goal is for you to feel confident throughout your entire pregnancy, from start to finish, so you feel well prepared to mother your child.
+It’s such an exciting period of preparation, regardless of whether this is your first baby or you are an experienced mother.
+At North County Health Services (NCHS), we want to provide you with the best possible experience with your pregnancy, labor, and birth.
+Our goal is for you to feel confident throughout your entire pregnancy, from start to finish, so you feel well prepared to deliver and mother your child.

 Midwives deliver positive birth outcomes around the world!
-At NCHS Certified Nurse Midwives work with Board certified Obstetrician Gynecologists to help ensure that you and your baby are as healthy as possible while providing personalized service that you direct.
+At NCHS, Certified Nurse Midwives work with Board-certified Obstetrician Gynecologists to help ensure that you and your baby are as healthy as possible while providing personalized service that you feel comfortable with.

 What Is a Midwife?

 “What is a midwife?” is a question we hear a lot from couples looking to start a family.
-The simplest answer is that a midwife is an individual (usually a woman) that is trained in managing the care of women through the lifespan from adolescence to post menopause.
-Like many midwives, the NCHS team of midwives primary focus in on pregnancy, labor , birth and postpartum care.
+The simplest answer is that a midwife is an individual (usually a woman) that is trained in managing the care of women through the lifespan from adolescence to post-menopause.
+Like many midwives, the NCHS team of midwives primary focus is on pregnancy, labor, birth, and postpartum care.

 A midwife has extensive knowledge, training, and expertise in helping women deliver their children, which allows them to be able to help all kinds of mothers and future mothers with incredible results.
-Midwives are well versed in virtually every step of pregnancy from beginning to end: from prenatal care to delivery.
+Midwives are well-versed in virtually every step of pregnancy from beginning to end.

-If you desire, midwife services can extend well beyond childbirth: midwives can assist in virtually every women’s health need, including contraceptive counseling, prescriptions, annual exams, and more.
+If you desire, midwife services can extend well beyond childbirth: midwives can assist in virtually every aspect of women’s health, including contraceptive counseling, prescriptions, annual exams, and more.

 As you learn more about midwives, you’ll likely hear about the different kinds of midwives (which may vary from state to state):